Blepharoplasty (Eyelid Surgery) in Portland, OR

-Blepharoplasty corrects heavy appearing, droopy eyelids to give you a brighter, more youthful look and at times to improve vision.
+Blepharoplasty, also known as eyelid surgery, corrects heavy appearing, droopy eyelids to give you a brighter, more youthful look and at times to improve vision.

 Dr. Urbinelli offers a wide range of treatment options for heavy, prominent, puffy eyelids, including nearly scarless approaches, fat transfer/repositioning, and a transconjunctival approach (no external scar!).

 Treating your upper and/or lower eyelids can be a subtle but large improvement in creating a more youthful appearance.
 Remember, the eyes are the windows to the soul; let everyone know your soul is feeling great!

 For an upper eyelid lift, Dr. Urbinelli makes an incision in the natural crease of the eyelid and removes excess skin, tissue, and fat.
 The natural folds of the eyelid hide the incision line beautifully.

 He also offers the transformative "Asian eyelid surgery" to create an upper tarsal crease for patients who are looking to add this if it is missing on their eyelid.
 Fat grafting can also be discussed in improving upper eye-lid appearance if addressing a “hollowed-out” look.

 In a lower eyelid lift, Dr. Urbinelli may simply remove or reposition any bulging fat pads that contribute to puffiness.
 If you have excess skin in addition to puffiness on the lower eyelid, Dr. Urbinelli uses a traditional incision just below the eyelashes to remove excess skin.

 To reduce the appearance of scars, Dr. Urbinelli may perform the procedure using a hidden, transconjunctival (on inside of the eyelid), incision.
 This allows him to access and treat the fat that may be contributing to the puffiness, dark circles under eyes, or deep tear troughs.